kbase/docs/README.txt

-This is the kbase.us and kbase.science.energy.gov tutorial and download repository.  a Committing to this repository will notify our web admins that something needs to be published to the site.
+This is the kbase.us and kbase.science.energy.gov API documentation, services tutorials, and download repository.
+Committing to this repository will notify our web admins that something needs to be published to the site.